-The much anticipated enabling legal framework for Offshore Areas 1 and 4 (Decree-Law 2/2014), which includes the construction and operation of liquefied natural gas ("LNG") facilities and related activities, is expected to "boost" the Mozambican economy in particular and accelerate the projected global market impact of the region's resources.
+The "new" Petroleum Operations Regulation entered into force on 31 December 2015 and addresses and sheds some light on aspects not covered under the enabling legal framework for Offshore Areas 1 and 4 (Decree-Law no. 2/2014, of 2 December), which includes the construction and operation of liquefied natural gas ("LNG") facilities and related activities.